The eCommerce business model is flourishing nowadays. After the pandemic, people’s shopping behavior has completely changed around the globe.

 - Use schema makeup to tell search engines about your website’s context.

-- Add a FAQs section on your website because voice-based searches are primarily question-oriented like “how,” “why,” “when,” etc.
+- Make use of knowledge base software to add a FAQ section on your website because voice-based searches are primarily question-oriented like “how,” “why,” “when,” etc.”

 10. Mobile ready your eCommerce store